GuoyiLi1991/DeepLearning.Ai-Certifications/Deep Learning Specialization/README.md

 ## Applied Learning Project
 You will see and work on case studies in healthcare, autonomous driving, sign language reading, music generation, and natural language processing.
 You will also build near state-of-the-art deep learning models for several of these applications.
 In a "Machine Learning flight simulator", you will work through case studies and gain "industry-like experience" setting direction for an ML team.

-deeplearning.ai is also partnering with the NVIDIA Deep Learning Institute (DLI) in Course 5, Sequence Models, to provide a programming assignment on Machine Translation with deep learning.
+Deeplearning.ai is also partnering with the NVIDIA Deep Learning Institute (DLI) in Course 5, Sequence Models, to provide a programming assignment on Machine Translation with deep learning.
 You will have the opportunity to build a deep learning project with cutting-edge, industry-relevant content.

 ---